amoh-godwin/Articulae/mds/educative/desktop_applictios_built_with_python.md

 * Environmental Systems Research Institute - international supplier of geographic information system software, web GIS, and geodatabase management applications

-* jupyter - Which is an improved CLI that can draws graphs and play multimedia all in the command line.
+* Jupyter - Which is an improved CLI that can draws graphs and play multimedia all in the command line.
 Now it has been improved into Jupyter Notebook

 * Anaconda Navigator - Provides a way to manage virtual environments and also download applications and libraries